After many years of hard work and saving, it is crucial to take an appropriate approach with an aim of maximising your potential retirement income.

 You can use your annual tax efficient ISAs (Individual Savings Accounts) allowance, structured products, shares and bonds as a flexible way to build up your savings alongside a Pension.
 The pension reforms now provide a number of different ways that you can manage your pensions, making financial planning more complex.
 For example, you may stagger your withdrawals to gain tax benefits.
 Alternatively, you may combine using drawdown of some of your cash and use the remainder to buy an annuity.

-As a result of the changes to Pension Regulations, a defined contribution pension scheme is now a more tax-efficient method of passing on wealth to family members or loved ones.
+A defined contribution pension scheme is a tax-efficient method of passing on wealth to family members or loved ones.
 This may impact how you plan for retirement.
 You may choose to draw income from other sources and leave your pension fund intact, knowing it can be passed on tax efficiently.
 The new reforms have made financial planning for retirement far more complex.
 Our Private Banking and Advice Managers are available to help you to:

 Tax benefits are offered by the Government on pension savings in order to encourage you to save for your retirement.
 Below are a summary of the main tax benefits available: